September Is Sports Eye Safety Month!

 Sports Eye Safety Month is sponsored by Prevent Blindness America (PBA) to remind people to protect their eyes when playing sports.
 Though young children are usually the most vulnerable to eye injuries, it should be noted that professional athletes can also suffer eye injuries while on the job.

 Eye accidents can happen in a split second - the effects can last a lifetime...

 By wearing protective eyewear, you can safeguard your eyesight without compromising on your favorite sports activities.
 Athletes who wear contact lenses still need additional eye protection for relevant sports.

-At Bandon and Coquille Vision Center, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
+At Bandon & Coquille Vision Center and Eye Center of Gold Beach, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
 Dr. Anthony Grillo and our dedicated staff are committed to providing the most comprehensive eye care to help get you back on the field again.
 Furthermore, we provide consultations on a wide array of protective eyewear for all your sporting needs.

 What Eye Injuries Can Be Caused by Sports?

 A corneal abrasion, also known as a scratched cornea, is the most common sports-related eye injury.
 When someone gets poked in the eye, the eye’s surface can get scratched.
 Symptoms may include acute pain and a gritty or foreign body sensation in the eyes, as well as redness, tearing, light sensitivity, headaches, blurry or decreased vision.
 Medical care includes prevention or treatment of infection, and pain management.
 If you suspect that you have suffered a corneal abrasion, make sure to see an eye doctor right away.